hainayanda/Artisan/Example/Pods/Pharos/README.md

 ## Ignoring Set

-You can ignore set to relay by passing closure that returning `Bool` value which indicated those value should be ignored:
+You can ignore set to relay by passing a closure that returning `Bool` value which indicated that value should be ignored:

 ```swift
 class MyClass {